Best Things to do on Provincetown's MacMillan Pier

 While commercial fishing vessels still use MacMillan Pier, the wharf is also lined with ferries and with boats (big and small) dedicated to sightseeing, whale watching, and sport fishing.
 These boats help visitors get a closer look at the natural beauty and the natural abundance that made Provincetown Harbor one of New England’s most important early seaports.

 There are also plenty of things to do on the wharf.
 MacMillan Pier is home to art shacks, a harbormaster’s office, a pump-out station, and public restrooms.
-In the Whydah Pirate Museum at the end of the wharf, visitors can learn about Cape Cod’s most infamous shipwreck.
-And, on the Fourth of July and New Years, people gather on MacMillan Pier to watch fireworks.
+In the Shark Center at the end of the wharf, visitors can soon learn about Cape Cod’s white sharks.
+The Shark Center, run by the Atlantic White Shark Conservancy, will also offer shark tours on their own vessel to educate visitors about the region’s marine predator.
+On the Fourth of July and New Years, people gather on MacMillan Pier to watch fireworks.
+The view is great, with the fireworks reflecting in the harbor, doubling the fun and making for great photos!